 The National Museum of American History preserves a wide variety of historical artifacts, archival documents, and library materials.
 In these Object Groups, curators have gathered items that relate to each other and provided background and contextual information to supplement basic object identifications.

-Featured Object Groups
+All Object Groups

 For most of human history arithmetic has been an act of human intelligence, aided only occasionally by devices like counters, the abacus, or the slide rule.
 The collections of the National Museum of American History document the development of adding machines, from stylus-operated models to increasingly compact, light and powerful key driven instruments.
 The corporate collections of the pioneering firms of Felt & Tarrant and Burroughs are especially well represented.